des4maisons/til/til.md

 # git, github

+* Append `/compare` to your repository's url in github to bring up the compare dialog, to compare arbitrary branches/tags/forks.
 * Github can automatically generate a table of contents for markdown files.
 To access it, there's a button at the top left of a markdown file that you click to access all the headings.
 [See these docs](https://github.blog/changelog/2021-04-13-table-of-contents-support-in-markdown-files/)